Skip to main content

 If you don’t think the baby you’ve found is a duckling or gosling, go back to our species selection page.

-If the duckling you’ve found has a bright orange beak and feet, it is probably not a wild duckling.
+If the baby you’ve found has a bright orange beak and feet, it is probably a domestic baby (e.g. domestic goose), not a wild species.
 Check out our page on helping domestic animals.

 Is the duckling or gosling injured?